pedro742k2/pedro742k2/README.md

-👋 Greetings visitor, I’m Pedro Batista!
+👋 Greetings, visitor.
+I’m Pedro Batista!

 👀 I’m interested in learning new things every day, particularly in computer science, math and electronics.
+I love applying my knowledge in the field of engineering, finding new solutions to given issues.

 🌱 I’m currently perfecting my skills on open-source projects.